matloff/regtools/ChoosingKinKFoldCV.md

 account is in the book by Clark, Fokoue and Zhang (2009).
 See also the recent paper by Lei (2019).

-There has has been related theoretical work aimed at deciding how large p can be, relative to n, for statistical estimators to have desired properties.
+There has has been theoretical work aimed at deciding how large p can be, relative to n, for statistical estimators to have desired properties.
 The major work on this issue continues to be that of Portnoy (1988); see for instance Anirban DasGupta (2008).